 Gather the ingredients.

-Place chicken breasts in the bottom of a small, heavy-bottomed pot.
-Cover chicken with broth or water.
-Add herbs and bay leaf.
+Place the chicken breasts in the bottom of a small, heavy-bottomed pot.
+Make sure they fit in a single layer.
+Cover the chicken with broth or water.
+Add herbs and a bay leaf.

 Bring to a boil, then quickly reduce heat to low so that the water is barely at a simmer.

-Partly cover and gently simmer for 10 minutes.
+Partly cover with the pot lid and gently simmer for 10 minutes.

 Turn off the heat completely and allow the chicken to remain in hot water for 15 to 20 minutes.

 Remove and slice or shred the chicken.
 The meat should be cooked through and opaque throughout.

 Serve and enjoy!
 Cooked chicken breast will keep in an airtight container in the fridge for up to 3 days.